Washington Township, Lawrence County, Ohio: Name and history

 It is one of forty-three Washington Townships statewide.

 Government

-The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
-Two are elected in the year after the presidential election and one is elected in the year before it.
+The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to serve a four-year term commencing on January 1 of the following year.
+Two are elected in the year following the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
-Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.
+The remaining trustees filled the vacancies in the fiscal officership or on the board of trustees.

 Education

-Washington Township's education services (K-12), are provided, for the most part, by the Oak Hill Union Local School District.
-A smaller portion of the township is provided services from the Rock Hill Local School District, which offers Pre-K through 12th grades.
+Washington Township's K-12 education services are primarily provided by the Oak Hill Union Local School District.
+A smaller portion of the township received services from the Rock Hill Local School District, which offers Pre-K through 12th grade.